zest/base.resolver/README.md

     The config function configures the resolver.
 This function takes two parameter.
      -  **`configPath|configObject`** If this parameter is a string, requiring the string path should return the config array.
-Otherwise, the config array itself can be passed.
+We try to require the `configPath` directly.
+If that fails, it is joined with the current working directory of the process for resolution.
+The config array itself can also be passed instead of passing a `configPath`.
      -  **`basePath`** basePath is an optional parameter which provides the absolute path from where the components should be resolved.
 If `basePath` is not provided, it is resolved as follows:
          -  if the first parameter is a `configPath` string, the `basePath` is assumed to be the `configPath`